-Avoid being part of the 87% of marketers who report that they’re underutilizing the customer data available to them.
+Avoid being part of the 87% of marketers who report that they’re underutilising the customer data available to them.
 Being mindful of new ways to leverage data ensures you’re offering an enhanced, more intuitive brand experience that customers actively seek out.
-The successes of personalized marketing have led personalization to steadily gaining traction in a varity of campaign formats — from website-based initiatives to social, mobile and beyond.
+The successes of personalised marketing have led personalisation to steadily gaining traction in a varity of campaign formats — from website-based initiatives to social, mobile and beyond.
 And with the inclusion of user-specific data and video communication, largescale campaigns have reached creative highs.
-Take this Personalized Video campaign from Cadbury, for example, that delivered an astounding 33% conversion rate.
+Take this Personalised Video campaign from Cadbury, for example, that delivered an astounding 33% conversion rate.

 3. Explore new channels and mediums

 Where does your content typically live?
 Venture beyond Facebook and Twitter by testing ideas for Snapchat and Instagram.
 Have you thought about expanding to mobile apps or SMS for engagement on-the-go?
 Try video on for size, or maybe even 360 virtual reality.